svendroid/adventofcode2020/README.md

 ## Day 9

 * obvious, but use a main method to avoid executing the solutions on every import in the test

+## Day 11

+* played arround with numpy arrays for easy column, row access.
+* Should read the instructions more carfully! :) Thought I learned this in school.
+* Pylance seems not to find module day11, why?
+* Made a mistake by not copying the map in the second part.